anderspitman/battle_beetles/log.md

 # 2018-04-21

-* Faster beetles actually seem to do better in combat because it's team based so they can quickly gang up on the bigger stronger ones.
+* (Mention in report) Faster beetles actually seem to do better in combat because it's team based so they can quickly gang up on the bigger stronger ones.